Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 ### What is Dependency-Track?
 Dependency-Track is an intelligent Component Analysis platform that takes these SBOMs and turns them into actionable intelligence.
 - **Continuous monitoring:** it ingests SBOMs and continuously monitors components against several vulnerability databases (NVD, OSS Index, GitHub Advisories).
-- **Risk analysis:** it analyzes the entire dependency graph to calculate a Bill of Materials Health (BCV) score and prioritize remediation efforts.
+- **Risk analysis:** it analyzes the entire dependency graph to calculate a Bill of Materials Health (BCV) score and rank remediation efforts.
 - **Policy enforcement:** it enables defining and enforcing security and license policies across projects.

 ![](assets/dependency-track-theme.png)